sopherapps/you-hedge-back/README.md

 ### Constraints

 - Flask must be used.
-(This is part of an assessment)
 - Flask however is a synchronous framework.
 - Youtube API has daily quotas of around 10000